Nemours Children's Hospital, Florida

-Nemours Children's Hospital (NCH) is a freestanding, 130-bed, pediatric acute care children's hospital in Orlando, Florida.
-It is affiliated with the University of Central Florida College of Medicine and is a member of the Nemours Children's Health System, one of two hospitals in the system.
-The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Orlando and features a level II pediatric trauma center.
-Its regional pediatric intensive-care unit and neonatal intensive care units serve the Orlando and greater Florida region.
-The hospital also has a helipad to transport critically ill patients to and from the hospital.
+Nemours Children's Hospital, Florida (NCHFL) is a freestanding, 130-bed, pediatric acute care children's hospital located in Lake Nona Medical City in Orlando, Florida.
+It is affiliated with the University of Central Florida College of Medicine and is a member of the Nemours Children's Health, one of two freestanding hospitals in the system.
+The hospital, a multi-year recipient of The Leapfrog Award for quality and safety, provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Central Florida and beyond.
+It features a regional pediatric intensive-care unit, neonatal intensive care units, and cardiac intensive care unit, serving both central Florida and the greater Florida regions.

+The hospital also has a helipad and transport vehicles to transport critically ill patients to and from the hospital.
+In addition, Nemours Children’s Hospital, Florida features its own Nemours Children’s Hospital Residency Program (established in 2017) and, in partnership with the University of Central Florida’s College of Education started PedsAcademy, the first hospital-based inpatient education and teacher training program.